ijh165/candy-kids/README.md

 #Files and Folders

-1) The "src" folder contains the source code and Makefile for the solution to the candy-kids problem.
+1) The "src" folder contains the source code and Makefile for the solution to the candy-kids/producer-consumer problem.
 Do the following to run the program.
 - Run "make" command in terminal to build the executable "candykids"
 - Run the command: ./candykids <#factories> <#kids> <#seconds>
 - #factories: Number of candy-factory threads to spawn.